Grenelle Environnement

 The Grenelle district in Paris, where the French Ministry of Ecology, Energy, Sustainable Development and Territorial Planning is located.

 The Grenelle de l'environnement was an open multi-party debate that took place in France in the summer and fall of 2007 to define key points of public policy on environmental and sustainable development over the following five-year period.
 Bringing together representatives of national and local government and organizations (industry, labour, professional associations, non-governmental organizations) on an equal footing, the "Grenelle Environment Round Table" (as it might be called in English) was instigated by then-French President Nicolas Sarkozy.

 Officially launched on 6 July 2007, the Grenelle de l'environnement brought together the government, local authorities, trade unions, business and volunteer sectors to draw up a plan of action of concrete measures to tackle environmental issues.
 The "Grenelle" name came from the first conference to have brought all these players together, the May 1968 labor conference, which took place in the Rue de Grenelle.

 Six working groups, composed of representatives of the central government, local governments, employer organizations and trade unions and NGOs, first gathered to debate the topics of climate change and energy, biodiversity and natural resources, health and the environment, production and consumption of ecological democracy, development patterns and environmental employment and competitiveness.
 Two groups devoted to Genetically Modified Organisms (GMOs) and waste management were also established.
 All submitted their proposals on 27 September 2007.
 After a public debate in the first half of October, these proposals led to 20 measures on 25 October.

+According to the Court of Auditors and Didier Migaud (First President of the Court) speaking before the National Assembly's Finance Committee on January 18, 2012 the taxes intended to fund some of the Grenelle initiatives were not collected on time, which hindered their implementation.
+Four years after the Grenelle process began, the State budget allocated to it for the 2009–2011 period totaled €3.5 billion (compared to the projected €4.5 billion).